pdccheung/github-slideshow/_posts/0000-01-02-pdccheung.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to pdccheung's slide!"
 ---
 Money makes the world go around!
 Use the left arrow to go back!